andrefpf/tetris/README.md

-# tetris
+# Tetris
-p5 sucks, python is the future
+I think you may know what is this project about... =)

 # How to use it
 This project uses pygame library, you need to install it.